Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

     - linked libraries are called through the network.
     - libraries are used internally only.

 The following table shows how various types of licenses are (not) suitable for different distribution policies, and explains how these common licenses are mapped to general risk levels.
-But do note that if you distribution model is clear, and the value listed for the particular license-distribution model is 'ok' in the table, then your actual licensing risk is minimal:
+But do note that if your distribution model is clear, and the value listed for the particular license-distribution model is 'ok' in the table, then your actual licensing risk is minimal:

 <!-- decided to add this, since it is such useful information when an actual license risk pops up and needs to be assessed -->